 FAQs:

-Because verbs ending in -y change to -ies in third-person singular.
+A: Because verbs ending in -y change to -ies in the third-person singular form, so fly → flies.

-Yes, it is suitable for formal and informal writing.
+A: Yes, it works perfectly in both formal and informal writing.

 Conclusion: